Peranakan Museum Singapore

 You might’ve walked past this colonial-style building on your way to the Children’s Museum or Fort Canning Park.
 After 4 years of renovations, the Peranakan Museum has re-opened its gates to the public, with tonnes of new exhibitions and galleries that represent all things Peranakan.

-Spanning across 3 floors, the museum has a total of 9 galleries to check out.
+Spanning 3 floors, the museum has a total of 9 galleries to check out.
 And PSA to all Singaporeans and PRs – entry is free for y’all.
 Read on to find out more:

 Image credit: @saori_arifuku

 After admiring the beautiful exterior, step inside the museum and you’ll find that there are lots more to view.
 The new permanent galleries have been split into 3 themes: Origins, Home, and Style – no, not Harry Styles, but just as fab.

 These themes represent different aspects of the Peranakan heritage and history, and you’ll find over 800 vintage artefacts that have been donated or obtained by the museum.
 These pieces will also be coupled with unique backstories and explanations so visitors will walk away with newfound knowledge about the culture.

 Image credit: @paulasafterworklife

 The first floor is where visitors can explore Origins.
 As the name suggests, you’ll learn about the history of the Peranakan identity, and what makes this culture so unique.
 The galleries have been decorated with old relics including sepia photographs of past communities and hand-painted photographs of iconic Peranakan figures.

 Browse home decor & vintage kebayas